petter-holmberg/elements/README.md

 `none_of` takes a loadable range and a unary predicate.
 It checks if none of the values in the range satisfies the predicate.
 `any_of` takes a loadable range and a unary predicate.
 It checks if any value in the range satisfies the predicate.

+## Zipping/Unzipping

+`zip` takes two loadable ranges as sources and a storable position as destination.
+It performs copying from the first to the last element of the sources, starting with the first source and alternating between the sources for every element.
+If one of the source ranges is longer than the other, its remaining elements are appended at the end.

+`unzip` takes one loadable range as source and two storable positions as destinations.
+It performs copying from the first to the last element of the source, alternating between the destinations for each element.

 # Data structures

 ## Algebra